zouharvi/mff-student/speech_recognition_generation/notes_exam.md

 ## Dynamic features

 Derivatives are part of the observation vector and so have their own set of gaussian parameters.
 They have to be taken into consideration when smoothing the curve (the derivatives define the smoothing).
+We need this, because given a state sequence, the probability would be maximized by using an average vector from each state.
+This does not happen in reality, as there are transitions.

 ## Context dependency